Relationships and Behaviour

 Rewards & Consequences

 We have a set of rewards and consequences which are known in school and which are applied consistently and fairly by all.
-Rewards include praise, stickers or stamps and children will have the chance to earn receive certificates for behaviour and achievement on a weekly basis; these have replaced our weekly whole school Behaviour and Achievers’ assemblies.
+Rewards include praise, stickers or stamps and children will have the chance to earn certificates for behaviour and achievement on a weekly basis; these are awarded in our weekly whole school Behaviour and Achievers’ assemblies.

 Class Reward Time